KosukeHamazaki/RAINBOW/README.md

 map <- MAF.cut.res$map
 ```

-Next, we estimate additive genetic relationship matrix by using `rrBLUP` package.
+Next, we estimate the additive genetic relationship matrix by using the `rrBLUP` package.

 ``` r
 ### Estimate genetic relationship matrix